markqvist/Reticulum/docs/manual/_sources/whatis.rst.txt

 As an example, it's possible to set up a Raspberry Pi connected to both a LoRa radio, a packet radio TNC and a WiFi network.
-Once the interfaces are configured, Reticulum will take care of the rest, and any device on the WiFi network can communicate with nodes on the LoRa and packet radio sides of the network, and vice versa.
+Once the interfaces are added, Reticulum will take care of the rest, and any device on the WiFi network can communicate with nodes on the LoRa and packet radio sides of the network, and vice versa.

 Interface Types and Devices
 ===========================
-Reticulum implements a range of generalised interface types that covers most of the communications hardware that Reticulum can run over.
+Reticulum implements a range of generalised interface types that covers the communications hardware that Reticulum can run over.
 If your hardware is not supported, it's relatively simple to implement an interface class.
-Currently, the following interfaces are supported:
+Currently, Reticulum can use the following devices and communication mediums:

 * Any ethernet device

+  * WiFi devices

+  * Wired ethernet devices

+  * Fibre-optic transceivers

+  * Data radios with ethernet ports

 * LoRa using `RNode <https://unsigned.io/rnode>`_

+  * Can be installed on `many popular LoRa boards <https://github.com/markqvist/rnodeconfigutil#supported-devices>`_

+  * Can be purchased as a `ready to use transceiver <https://unsigned.io/rnode>`_

 * Packet Radio TNCs, such as `OpenModem <https://unsigned.io/openmodem>`_

+  * Any packet radio TNC in KISS mode

+  * Ideal for VHF and UHF radio

 * Any device with a serial port

+* The I2P network

 * TCP over IP networks